-When choosing courses to meet the arts and sciences requirements, consider those that fit into your future plans.
+When choosing courses to meet the arts and your future plans.
 If a graduate program is part of that plan, consult the admissions office at the graduate school(s) you are considering and discuss requirements and policies; request information for further review and comparison.